TwitchPlaysPokemon/tpp-core/drafts/pubsub_guidelines.md

 ### State instead of Change

-When a component's state changes, and that state change should get publishes, favor publishing the whole state instead of only the change.
+When a component's state changes, and that state change should get published, favor publishing the whole state instead of only the change.

 Bad, only changes are published: